knoxa/knoxa.github.io/pentominoes/index.md

 ## Conclusion

 This exercise is by way of applying the code in my [automata](https://github.com/knoxa/automata) repository.
-Pentomonies are colonies of 5 square cells.
+Pentominoes are colonies of 5 square cells.
 The random methods described above need take no account of the orientation of pentominoes - a colony of 5 cells either fits or it doesn't.

 If I were just interested in generating solutions, I could implement something like the [Exact Cover algorithm](https://en.wikipedia.org/wiki/Exact_cover)